-Here’s an interview we did with him back in 2012.
+Here’s an interview we did with him back in 2012, which was originally published in Concrete Wave Magazine Vol 10 No 4.

 I was born in 1950.
 Early on, like any kid, I was always zipping around on my bicycle.
 In 1960 I was on a summer vacation visiting my grandparents in Los Angeles.
 I didn’t know what a skateboard was.
 I saw half a dozen kids going down the sidewalk.